nutjob-laboratories/erk/README.txt

 ## Can I use **Ərk** to chat on IRC?

 Yes!
-Most basic functionality is done, and it's ready for most IRC stuff.
-If you're just looking for a client to chat, and don't really care about the "bells and whistles", then **Ərk** is ready to go!
+All basic IRC functionality is in and working. **Ərk** is ready to go!

 ## Is **Ərk** completed?